 Using a Credit Card for exchanging money in Turkey – Pay your Bills

-You can use your credit card to make payments for all major purchases you make on your trip to Turkey like hotel bookings, flight bookings, 7 course dinners, city tours and rental cars etc.
+You can use your credit card to make payments for all major purchases you make on your trip to Turkey like hotel bookings, flight bookings, 7-course dinners, city tours rental cars etc.

 Credit cards are widely used to pay for all purchases in Turkey by many travellers.
 The most used credit cards are VISA and Mastercard.

 At places like luxury hotels and other high end places, American Express credit cards are also a popular mode of payment.